oural1206/Oural1206/README.md

 ## 🙋‍♂️ About me

 ### 👀 Who I am ?
-> I am a young developer, I started my first language at 10 years old.
+> Hello, I am a young developer, I started my first language at 10 years old.
 I have progressed quite a bit, slowly but surely.
 I'm not looking for any project for the moment I'm working on my website.

 ### 💻 My skills